-Yves Cuilleron likes good food and fine wine and makes no secret of this.
+Yves Cuilleron has become a foremost figure in the northern Rhône’s winemaking community.
 Viticulture has been in his blood for three generations, so it was only natural for him to take over the family vineyard in 1987.
 His grandfather, Claude Cuilleron, planted the plot in 1920 and began bottling his own wine in 1947.

 Yet Yves didn’t think he’d become a winemaker in the beginning and trained for a mechanic’s diploma before setting off on military service.
 It was here, surprisingly, that his future vocation began to call him.
 In meeting Alsatian and Burgundian vignerons, he was convinced to rethink his career and began enological training.
 It was during this time that he reportedly met the legends Pierre Gaillard and François Villard, with whom he would go on to create the négociant Les Vins de Vienne.

 Having started off with a mere 3.5 hectares, the domain has expanded over the years, now reaching 90 hectares that span the appellations of Condrieu, Saint-Péray, Saint-Joseph, Côte-Rôtie and Cornas.
 When Yves took over the running of the domain, he initially favoured a mechanised approach but his love of good wine led him back to a more traditional approach.
 He does not hold any certifications, but his vineyards are tended meticulously with the goal of producing the best possible grapes.
 All the work is carried out by hand and chemical additives are prohibited.